pramodoutlook/DevOps-Essentials/README.md

 #  DevOps Essentials

 This guide provides step-by-step instructions for completing various DevOps labs, covering tasks like:
-`Setting up servers using Terraform`, `Working with Git and GitHub`, `Configuring Jenkins`, and `Deploying code in Docker containers`.
+`Setting up servers using Terraform`, `Working with Git and GitHub`, `Configuring Jenkins`, and `Deploying code in Docker containers`..

 ### DevOps Essentials Lab Pre-requisites
 1. Basic understanding of Linux commands,